 The approach I used was simple.
 It involved accepting and then shifting away from anxious thoughts and focusing my attention on an affirming word or phrase.
 You don’t have to be a cancer survivor or wait for a time of major worry to use this idea.

 It’s a way of accepting and then shifting attention from difficult thoughts and feelings to those that help us feel calm and centered.

 This is a great practice for anyone to use.
 The more regularly we use it, the better it works when it’s needed in highly stressful times.

 Why it Works

 When it comes to positive and negative feelings, the brain responds like an on-off switch: it cannot focus on both at the same time…

 ~ Andrew Newberg and Mark Robert Waldman, Words Can Change Your Brain, 2012

 It works because it’s pretty much impossible to for us to focus on both negative and positive thoughts and feelings at the same time.
 Gently and intentionally shifting our focus from worry to affirmation is powerful.
 It reduces worry and dissapates the anxiety and fear it can cause, making room for more joy in our lives.

 Give It a Try!

-Here’s how it works.
-Take a few deep, slow, calming breaths.
+When you notice yourself feeing worried or scared, take a few deep, slow, calming breaths.
 Then slowly read through the words in the graphic above.
 Without effort or analysis, see which word speaks to you about what you most need right now.
 Let your feelings guide you in this choice, rather than thinking about it too much.